Yi-Jiahe/gw2-market-analysis/readme.md

 - Listings
     - Graphical representation of 75% of buy and sell quantity
     - Tabular representaion of all listings at their listed unit price

+# Version
+- 0.2 New app entry point and webserver
+- 0.1 Scraper used as app entry point, program to be run periodically by systemd